 Michael was brought back to the US by a Las Vegas dealmaker Jack Wishna.
 He wanted to create and run a permanent Las Vegas show for Michael Jackson as well as a Rock City Club project where Michael was supposed to perform only three times a month – the rest of the time was to be given to new artists whom Michael was going to present:

-Wishna was suggesting the idea to Michael even at the beginning of 2009, but Michael evidently did not agree as he was getting ready for the AEG project.
-But in December 2006 when Michael was returning to the US from Ireland he very much excited about this and other projects Wishna had for him.
+So Wishna raised that idea with Michael at the beginning of 2009 again, but Michael evidently did not agree as he was already getting ready for the AEG project.
+However in December 2006 when Michael was returning to the US from Ireland he was very much excited about this and other projects Wishna had for him.

 The price of the annual rent for the Vegas house is probably the only thing I don’t like about Wishna – it looks to me too speculative.
 It also created for Michael a certain idea of the level of prices for renting houses in the US, and this is probably why Tohme’s offer of $100,000 a month ($1,2mln a year) for a house in Los Angeles did not surprise Michael very much though I hear that it is also unreasonably high.

-In Wishna’s view it was also Jackson’s father Joe and some other members of the family who greatly contributed to the stress at the time.
+In Wishna’s view it was also Jackson’s father Joe and some other members of the family who greatly contributed to his stress at the time.
 They were evidently dogging him with money problems which Michael could not help anyway as he was in the financial straits himself.
-The family would later say that they were going to stage some “interventions” though why they would intend to stage them is unclear – the people who met Michael at the time did not say anything about him taking any drugs.
-Jack Wishna did not see any drugs either:
+The family would later say that they were going to stage some “interventions” though why they would intend to stage them is unclear – the people who met Michael at the time did not say anything about any drugs.
+Jack Wishna did not see any of them either: